xoascf/SuRun/ReadMe.txt

 ToDo:
 ---------------------
 * On Login after Logout Explorer sometimes crashes with IATHook enabled
-* When User is in SuRunners and Explorer runs as Admin, tell user to logoff!
 * [Add IsInSuRunners() to shell hooks]
 * Show Tray Tooltip after elevated AutoRunning a process